 Most Common Causes of Trucking Accidents:

 One of the most common reasons for a truck-related crash is truck driver error.
 The specific error can range from not watching the road to being distracted by food or a phone.
 Drivers may simply not handle a situation in the best way possible.
 Whatever the bottom-line cause of the accident, it may be because the driver made a mistake or was negligent.
 Now whether you file suit against the driver personally or his or her employer depends on a number of factors.
-You should speak with an experienced trucking accidents attorney to determine if the business is liable for negligent hiring or retention.
+You should speak with an experienced trucking accident attorney to determine if the business is liable for negligent hiring or retention.